 As described in Item 15 - Note 5, Investments Accounted for by the Equity Method and Variable Interest Entities, the Company has limited control over the management and operation of certain of its assets, because the Company does not beneficially own all of the membership interests in such assets.
 The Company may seek to acquire additional assets in which it owns less than all of the related membership interests in the future.
 In these investments, the Company will seek to exert a degree of influence with respect to the management and operation of assets in which it owns less than all of the membership interests by negotiating to obtain positions on management committees or to receive certain limited governance rights, such as rights to veto significant actions.
 However, the Company may not always succeed in such negotiations.
 The Company may be dependent on its co-venturers to operate such assets.
-The Company's co-venturers may not have the level of experience, technical expertise, human resources management and other attributes necessary to operate these assets optimally.
-In addition, conflicts of interest may arise in the future between the Company and its stockholders, on the one hand, and the Company's co-venturers, on the other hand, where the Company's co-venturers' business interests are inconsistent with the interests of the Company and its stockholders.
-Further, disagreements or disputes between the Company and its co-venturers could result in litigation, which could increase expenses and potentially limit the time and effort the Company's officers and directors are able to devote to the business.
+The Company's co-venturers may not have the level Company and its stockholders, on the one hand, and the Company's co-venturers, on the other hand, where the Company's co-venturers' business interests are inconsistent with the interests of the Company and its stockholders.
+Further, disagreements or disputes between the Company and its co-venturers' ould result in litigation, which could increase expenses and potentially limit the time and effort the Company's officers and directors are able to devote to the business.

 The approval of co-venturers may also be required for the Company to receive distributions of funds from assets or to sell, pledge, transfer, assign or otherwise convey its interest in such assets, or for the Company to acquire CEG's interests in such co-ventures as an initial matter.
 Alternatively, the Company's co-venturers may have rights of first refusal or rights of first offer in the event of a proposed sale or transfer of the Company's interests in such assets.
-These restrictions may limit the price or interest level for interests in such assets, in the event the Company wants to sell such interests.
+These restrictions may limit the price or interest level for interests in such assets, in the event the Company wants to sell such interests